 Direct Access customers access the Company's platform directly and manage all aspects of their advertising campaigns.
 The Company provides advertiser and marketer customers direct access to the platform so that they can execute and manage advertising campaigns.
 Advertising Services Agreements with customers specify the pricing framework, which typically involves a percentage of customer spend and additional fees applicable to various data science model deployments and uses as applicable to a given campaign.
 Additional services can be procured on a per-service pricing basis.
-Platform fee revenue is recognized, on an over time basis, when the customer makes a purchase thru the platform during the month.
+Platform fee revenue is recognized, on an over time basis, when the customers makes a purchase thru the platform during the month.
 The Company's performance obligation is to provide the use of the platform to customers.
 The Company is not primarily responsible for the purchase of advertising inventory, third party data, and other related expenses.
-Revenue for customers working with the Company on this basis are recorded net of the amount incurred and payable to suppliers for the cost of advertising inventory, third party data and other add-on features, as the Company does not control the purchase nor have pricing discretion with regard to these items.
+Revenue for customers working with the Company on this basis are recorded net of the amount incurred and payable to suppliers for the cost of advertising inventory, third party data and other related to these items.
 The Company has therefore determined that it serves as an agent and that net presentation of revenue is appropriate.
 The Company bills clients for their purchases through its platform and the associated platform fees.